Fighting COVID-19 One Stitch at a Time

-At the age of 17, Comfort started sewing men’s and women’s clothing after successfully completing her sewing apprenticeship.
+At the age of 17, Comfort started sewing clothing after successfully completing her sewing apprenticeship.
 She named her sewing business Comfort Fashion and operated in Madina, a suburb of Accra, Ghana.

-In 2008, a staff member from Hopeline Institute approached and encouraged Comfort to be a Hopeline member.
+In 2008, a staff member from Hopeline Institute, an organization in the PW network, approached and encouraged Comfort to be a Hopeline member.
 Excited for the opportunity, she accepted the invitation – and 12 years later, she hasn’t looked back.

 Throughout her time as a Hopeline member, Comfort has been the recipient of various loans from Hopeline which have been used to expand the infrastructure of her business and the contribute to the acquisition of necessary working tools.
 Because of these loans, she has been able to add to her sewing business the sale of clothes, materials, soft drinks, and water.

 Comfort has also contributed to creating and sustaining jobs by training 52 apprentices.
 Currently among her trainees are two people that she is training voluntarily as a way to invest in her community.
 She has also introduced five of her immediate family members to Hopeline and they have also become committed members benefitting from its programs.